stacklane/docs/🗄/Article/api/connectors.md

 Before defining a new connector, double check that one doesn't already exist in our [registry](https://github.com/stacklane-registry/).
-If you develop a new connector, get in touch &mdash; we'd love to consider including it in the public registry.
+If you develop a new connector, get in touch -- we'd love to consider including it in the public registry.

 # Manifest